 To control such systems, we make use of the notion of two degree of freedom controller design.
 This is a standard technique in linear control theory that separates a controller into a feedforward compensator and a feedback compensator.
 The feedforward compensator generates the nominal input required to track a given reference trajectory.
 The feedback compensator corrects for errors between the desired and actual trajectories.
-This is shown schematically in Figure 1.1.
+This is shown schematically in Figure 2.1.

 In a nonlinear setting, two degree of freedom controller design decouples the trajectory generation and asymptotic tracking problems.
-Given a desired output trajectory, we first construct a state space trajectory x_d and a nominal input u_d that satisfy the equations of motion.
-The error system can then be written as a time-varying control system in terms of the error, $e = x - x_d$.
-Under the assumption that that tracking error remains small, we
+Given a desired output trajectory, we first construct a state space trajectory x_d and a nominal input u_d

-Figure 1.1: Two degree of freedom controller design for a process P with uncertainty Δ .
+Figure 2.1: Two degree of freedom controller design for a process P with uncertainty Δ .
 The controller consists of a trajectory generator and feedback controller.
 The trajectory generation subsystem computes a feedforward command u_d along with the desired state x_d .
 The state feedback controller uses the measured (or estimated) state and desired state to compute a corrective input $u{\rm fb}$.
 Uncertainty is represented by the block Δ , representing unmodeled dynamics, as well as disturbances and noise.

-can linearize this time-varying system about e = 0 and stabilize the e = 0 state.
-(Note: in ÅM08 the notation $u{\rm ff}$ was used for the desired [feedforward] input.
+that satisfy the equations of motion.
+The error system can then be written as a time-varying control system in terms of the error, $e = x - x_d$.
+Under the assumption that that tracking error remains small, we can linearize this time-varying system about e = 0 and stabilize the e = 0 state.
+(Note: in FBS2e the notation $u{\rm ff}$ is used for the desired [feedforward] input.
 We use u_d here to match the desired state x_d .)

-More formally, we assume that our process dynamics can be described by a nonlinear differential equation of the form where x is the system state, u is a vector of inputs and f is a smooth function describing the dynamics of the process.
+More formally, we assume that our process dynamics can be described by a nonlinear differential equation of the form where x is the system state, u is a vector of inputs, and f is a smooth function describing the dynamics of the process.
 The smooth function h describes the output y that we wish to control.
 We are particularly interested in the class of control problems in which we wish to track a time-varying reference trajectory r(t), called the trajectory tracking problem.
-In particular, we wish to find a control law $u = \alpha(x, r(\cdot))$ such that
+In particular, we wish to find a control law $u = \alpha(x, r(\cdot))$ such that t

-$$\dot{x} = f(x, u), \qquad x \in \mathbb{R}^n, u \in \mathbb{R}^m,

-y = h(x, u), \qquad y \in \mathbb{R}^p,$$
+$$\dot{x} = f(x, u), \qquad x \in \mathbb{R}^n, u \in \mathbb{R}^m, y = h(x, u), \qquad y \in \mathbb{R}^p.$$

-(1.1)